-Model Portfolio – How to Create a Killer Model Portfolio Book!
+Model Portfolios – How to Create a Killer Modeling Portfolio Book!

 One of the most important things on your to do list is formulating great pictures to put in your model portfolio you’ll be showing to agents and for booking with clients.

-The photo images you pick will make or break you in the world of modeling as they are the resume that agents and clients all use to determine your suitability in their campaigns or companies.
+The photo images you pick will make or break you in the world of modeling.
+And yes, they become the resume’ that agents and clients all use to determine your suitability in their campaigns or companies.

 3 Suggestions for Getting The Most Out of Your Modeling Portfolio